cancersysbio/HTAN-FAP/bulk_analyses/figures/supplementary/README.md

 `SI_Text_1.ipynb`

-Plots and saves all panels needed for figures in Supplementary Text 1.
+Plots and saves all panels needed for figures in Supplementary Note 1.
 Calls the same functions needed for clonal/subclonal mutation classification and clonal SNV count estimation in the main text, stored in the shared code file `analysis/ppVAF_calculations/ppVAF_utils.py`.

 Requires:
 * filtered HTAN WGS and WES mafs (found in Zenodo dataset as `HTAN_WGS_filtered_ppVAFs.maf` and `HTAN_WES_filtered_ppVAFs.maf`)